LUK34/ASK-DCA/README.md

 ### (9) ENTRYPOINT
 - **ENTRYPOINT** keyword is used to execute instruction when container is getting created.
 - **Note:** ENTRYPOINT is used as alternate for 'CMD' instructions.
+- The bst use for `ENTRYPOINT` is to set the image's main command.
+ENTRYPOINT doesn't allow you overrid the command.
 CMD "java -jar app.jar"
 ENTRYPOINT ["java", "-jar", "app.jar"]